 • 3 Yet more significant, the lack of engagement by younger generations, particularly the “Millennial Generation”.

-However, our industry involvement indicates that solutions exist, are readily accessible and are driven by the Player base itself.
-These fundamentally relate to a “realignment” within a Lottery’s core attributes and the development of a variety of “Collateral Participation Benefits” to add tangible value to a Lottery’s propositions.
+While these factors are in play, our industry involvement indicates that solutions exist, are readily accessible and are driven by the Player base itself.
+These fundamentally relate to a long overdue “realignment” with the core Lottery attributes and the development of a variety of “Collateral Participation Benefits” which add tangible value to a Lottery’s consumer propositions.

 This is good news if you, like me, want State Lotteries to continue to provide the social benefits that Lotteries were created to facilitate.
-It is suggested that if we understand these dynamics in the right way, we can bring the age-old lottery model into the 21st century, for the long term, and ensure its social benefit endures and that the tendency towards harmful gambling is minimized.
+In this post, it is suggested that if we understand these dynamics in the right way, we can bring the age-old lottery model into the 21st century, ensure that its social benefits endure and that the tendency towards harmful gambling is minimized.